Skip to Main Content

 Footnote

-1. Company Name, Book Title, edition (Place of Publication: Publisher, Date), page numbers.
+1. Company Name, Book Title, edition (Publisher, Date), page numbers.

 Example: